Healthdirect Free Australian health advice you can count on.

 If you think you have a fracture:

-• Immobilise the limb by placing a padded splint along the injured limb.
-If it is a leg injury, immobilise the foot and ankle as well.
+• Immobilise (keep still) your injured limb by placing a padded splint or sling along the injured limb.
+If it’s a leg injury, immobilise your foot and ankle as well.

-• Keep the splint in place by passing the bandages above and below the break to prevent movement.
+• Keep the splint in place by wrapping bandages above and below the injury to stop movement.

-• If it is a wrist injury, support the wrist in a sling.
+• If it’s a wrist injury, support your wrist in a sling.

-• Put a cold pack directly over the injured joint.
-Avoiding direct contact with the skin by placing fabric (such as a towel) between the skin and the cold pack.
+• Put a cold pack on the injured joint.
+Avoid direct contact with the skin by placing fabric (such as a towel) under the cold pack.

-• If the circulation is affected in the limb — if it becomes numb, pale or cold to touch, call an ambulance on triple zero (000).
+If the limb becomes numb, pale or cold to touch, call an ambulance on triple zero (000).

-If you have a strain or sprain: Follow the ‘RICER’ method to relieve pain and reduce swelling.
+If you think you have a strain or sprain:

 Bleeding or nail injuries should be washed and then covered with a sterile, non-stick dressing.